hsuanhauliu/security-webcam/README.md

 security_webcam
 ```

 It also has options for you to customize the settings.
+You can also modify the config.json file for settings.

 ```
 security_webcam [-h] [-v] [-t] [-s] [-o OUTPUT] [--fps] [--temp_buffer_len] [--vid_buffer_len] [--max_len]